Mattrfish/COMP3010-SecOps-and-Incident-Management/README.md

 The investigation confirms that a preventable cloud misconfiguration, executed by the user bstoll from the high‑privilege endpoint BSTOLL-L.froth.ly, exposed the frothlywebcode S3 bucket to the public internet and allowed at least one external write operation.
 This occurred in an environment where MFA was not enforced for API activity and no automated control prevented or rolled back risky ACL changes, significantly increasing the likelihood and impact of credential theft and data exposure.

-From a SOC perspective, the case illustrates how Tier 1 monitoring of CloudTrail anomalies must be supported by Tier 2 correlation across cloud, S3, and endpoint logs, and by Tier 3 threat hunting for similar misconfigurations and lateral movement opportunities.
-Key lessons learned are the need for default‑deny S3 policies, mandatory MFA on all privileged access paths, and explicit monitoring of administrator endpoints that deviate from the standard build.
+From a SOC point of view, the case highlights the need to link Tier 1 CloudTrail monitoring with Tier 2 correlation across cloud, S3 and endpoint logs, and Tier 3 hunting for similar misconfigurations and lateral movement paths.
+Key lessons are to default‑deny S3 access, enforce MFA on all privileged API usage, and treat administrator endpoints such as BSTOLL-L.froth.ly as high‑value assets needing additional monitoring and control.

-### 5.1 Root Cause Analysis
+### 5.1 Immediate containment (0–24 hours)

-* **Primary Cause:** Human error (misconfiguration of S3 ACLs).

-* **Contributing Factor:** Lack of technical guardrails (MFA was not enforced for API calls).

-* **Contributing Factor:** Lack of automated remediation (No CSPM tool blocked the public access change).

-### 5.2 Business Impact

-* **Data Loss Prevention (DLP):** The exposure of "webcode" puts the organization at risk of Intellectual Property theft.

-* **Reputation:** Publicly writable buckets allow attackers to host malware on Frothly's domain, leading to domain blacklisting.

-### 5.3 Remediation Action Plan (Lessons Learned)

-**Immediate Containment (0-24 hours)**
-* **Revoke Access:** Apply “Block Public Access” controls to frothlywebcode and verify that no other buckets grant AllUsers or AuthenticatedUsers ACLs.
+* Block public access on frothlywebcode and verify no other buckets grant *AllUsers/AuthenticatedUsers* ACLs.
-* **Credential Rotation:** Force a password reset and rotate passwords and access keys for bstoll and any shared IAM roles used from BSTOLL-L.froth.ly, and revoke unused credentials
-* **Sanitize Storage:** Triage S3 access logs for the exposure window, remove unapproved uploads such as OPENBUCKETPLEASEFIX.txt, and preserve artefacts for legal and compliance review.​
+* Rotate credentials for bstoll and related IAM roles, and remove unapproved uploads such as *OPEN_BUCKET_PLEASE_FIX.txt* after preserving evidence.

-**Short-Term Recovery (next 1-2 weeks**
+### 5.2 Short‑term recovery (next 1–2 weeks)
-* **Enforce MFA:** Implement an IAM policy denying all actions unless *aws:MultiFactorAuthPresent* is true.
-This directly addresses the vulnerability found in Section 4.2.
+* Enforce an IAM condition that denies API actions unless *aws:MultiFactorAuthPresent* is true for all human users and high‑risk roles.
-* **Endpoint Isolation:** Isolate BSTOLL-L.froth.ly for full forensic analysis, including malware scanning, credential dump checks, and review of administrative tool usage.
+* Isolate *BSTOLL-L.froth.ly* for full forensic analysis, including malware scanning, credential dump checks, and review of administrative tool usage.
+* Develop and deploy Splunk correlation rules that alert on *PutBucketAcl* granting public access, high‑volume non‑MFA API activity, and changes originating from privileged endpoints.

-**Long-Term SOC improvements (1-3 months)**
+### 5.3 Long‑term SOC improvements (1–3 months)
-* **Implement CSPM:** Implement a Cloud Security Posture Management (CSPM) capability (for example via AWS Config or equivalent) to continuously detect and auto‑remediate public S3 buckets and other high‑risk misconfigurations.
+* Implement a Cloud Security Posture Management (CSPM) capability (for example via AWS Config or equivalent) to continuously detect and auto‑remediate public S3 buckets and other high‑risk misconfigurations.
-* **Least Privilege Review:** Conduct a least‑privilege review of IAM users and roles, ensuring developers cannot modify global ACLs without change control and dual authorisation.
+* Conduct a least‑privilege review of IAM users and roles, ensuring developers cannot modify global ACLs without change control and dual authorisation.
-* **Training and Awareness:** Integrate scenarios like this BOTSv3 incident into SOC runbooks and training so Tier 1–3 analysts can rapidly recognise similar patterns and execute coordinated response and recovery.
+* Integrate scenarios like this BOTSv3 incident into SOC runbooks and training so Tier 1–3 analysts can rapidly recognise similar patterns and execute coordinated response and recovery.

 ---